-Mesothelioma patients that come to the UCSF Medical Center are mostly referred for treatment to the Hellen Diller Comprehensive Cancer Center.
-These patients can expect to receive the best care and to benefit from the world-leading research being conducted here.
-There are multiple mesothelioma specialists on staff, which makes the facility a top choice for patients dealing with this terrible disease.
+Mesothelioma patients come to the UCSF Medical Center with referrals to the Helen Diller Comprehensive Cancer Center.
+These patients receive the best care and benefit from the research conducted there.
+There are multiple mesothelioma specialists on staff, making the facility a top choice for patients dealing with this terrible disease.

-Radiation therapy is often an important component in mesothelioma treatment plans, but patients at UCSF are likely to be given a multimodal plan that also includes surgical treatment and chemotherapy.
-Surgery, for patients who qualify, is an important part of treating mesothelioma.
-As both a thoracic surgeon and a specialist in mesothelioma, Dr. Jablons is especially qualified to perform the procedures that mesothelioma patients need, like pleurectcomy/decortication or extrapleural pneumonectomy.
+Surgery for patients who qualify is an integral part of treating mesothelioma.
+As both a thoracic surgeon and a mesothelioma specialist, Dr. Jablons is especially qualified to perform the procedures that mesothelioma patients need, like pleurectomy/decortication or extrapleural pneumonectomy.

 Research and Clinical Trials

 The Cancer Center is an important treatment facility for patients with all types of cancer, but it is also a leading center for cancer research.
 As part of the NCI comprehensive cancer center network, the facility and its researchers receive government funding to conduct studies and clinical trials to help learn more about cancer and diagnose, treat, and prevent it.

 There are several ongoing research projects, and most are multi-disciplinary.
 Some of the research projects going on include:

 - Studying immunotherapy treatments for cancers, including mesothelioma